Bullfighting: Hazards

-Spanish-style bullfighting is normally fatal for the bull, but it is also dangerous for the matador.
-The danger for the bullfighter is essential; if there is no danger, it is not considered bullfighting in Spain.
+Spanish-style bullfighting is usually fatal for the bull, and it is also dangerous for the matador.
 Matadors are usually gored every season, with picadors and banderilleros being gored less often.
 With the discovery of antibiotics and advances in surgical techniques, fatalities are now rare, although over the past three centuries 534 professional bullfighters have died in the ring or from injuries sustained there.
-Most recently, Iván Fandiño died of injuries he sustained after being gored by a bull on June 17, 2017 in Aire-sur-l'Adour, France.
+Most recently, Iván Fandiño died of injuries he sustained after being gored by a bull on 17 June 2017 in Aire-sur-l'Adour, France.

 Some matadors, notably Juan Belmonte, have been seriously gored many times: according to Ernest Hemingway, Belmonte's legs were marred by many ugly scars.
-A special type of surgeon has developed, in Spain and elsewhere, to treat cornadas, or horn-wounds.
+The Sanatorio de los Toreros in Madrid is a hospital that specialises in treating the cornadas, or horn-wounds, of matadors.

 The bullring has a chapel where a matador can pray before the corrida, and where a priest can be found in case a sacrament is needed.
 The most relevant sacrament is now called "Anointing of the Sick"; it was formerly known as "Extreme Unction", or the "Last Rites".

 The media often reports the more horrific of bullfighting injuries, such as the September 2011 goring of matador Juan José Padilla's head by a bull in Zaragoza, resulting in the loss of his left eye, use of his right ear, and facial paralysis.
 He returned to bullfighting five months later with an eyepatch, multiple titanium plates in his skull, and the nickname 'The Pirate'.

 Until the early twentieth century, the horses were unprotected and were commonly gored and killed, or left close to death (intestines destroyed, for example).
 The horses used were old and worn-out, with little value.
 Starting in the twentieth-century horses were protected by thick blankets and wounds, though not unknown, were less common and less serious.

 However, the danger lurks not only from a bull, but also from other causes, such as too weak infrastructure.
 One of such cases happened in 2022 in Colombia, when several people were killed and more than 300 were injured after a stand collapsed during the bullfight.
 The incident happened in El Espinal, Tolima, in central Colombia.